-Let's make a really simple recursive workflow, one that simply iterates over every user in our database, and updates their email address.
+Now, let's make a really simple recursive workflow, one that iterates over every user in our database, and updates their email address.

 This exact example can come in handy if you copy your live database data into your dev version, but want to sanitize any personal contact information (so that you don't accidentally send emails to real users while playing around in your development app).

 - 1.Under Backend workflows create a new API workflow and add the following parameters: